Church in Contemporary African Society

 Rt Revd Dr Michael Nazir-Ali, Director of the Oxford Centre for Training, Research and Dialogue (Oxtrad), former Bishop of Rochester, UK, and former General Secretary of Church Missionary Society (CMS).

-The moderator is the Revd Kina Robertshaw, an Anglican priest in the UK
+The moderator is the Revd Dr Richard Higginson, Chairman of Faith in Business, UK

 We hope you will join us on 24th September at 2pm BST for what promises to be an engaging webinar.